-- Defects in or damage caused by or relating to the engine or any part thereof.
-(Note The engine may be covered by warranty of the engine manufacturer.
+- 1. Defects in or damage caused by or relating to the engine or any part thereof.
+(Note: The engine may be covered by warranty of the engine manufacturer.
 Please see engine manufacturer warranty for details.) - 2.
 Defects in or damage caused by or relating to the trailer or any part thereof.
 (Note: The trailer may be covered by warranty of the trailer manufacturer.
 Please see trailer manufacturer warranty for details.) - 3.
-Covered Components of a boat that has been sold or transferred by the First Owner . - Damage caused by, related to, or resulting from failure of components or parts which are not manufactured by Skier's Choice, including but not limited to bilge pump failure. - 5.
+Covered Components of a boat that has been sold by the First Owner and the warranty transfer was not completed. - 4.
+Damage caused by, related to, or resulting from failure of components or parts which are not manufactured by Skier's Choice, including but not limited to bilge pump failure. - 5.
 The Limited Lifetime Warranty on the deck, hull, floor (excluding carpet) and stringers does not include hardware or other components fastened or adhered to the hull, deck, floor or stringers. - 6.
 Normal maintenance and upkeep relating to the boat or any part thereof, including but not limited to, alignment, adjustments, connectors, tune-ups and wear items, such as, shaft packing, belts, hoses, filters, seals, gaskets, strut bushing, etc.

-- Damage to or malfunction of a boat, or any component thereof, resulting from owner use, lack of maintenance, improper maintenance, impact, misuse, negligence, collision, delay in repair, improper hoisting or cradling of the boat. - Any and all consequential damages including, but not limited to, costs incurred for haul-out, launching, towing and storage charges, telephone or rental charges of any type, inconveniences, loss of use, or loss of time or income. - 9.
+- 7. Damage to or malfunction of a boat, or any component thereof, resulting from owner use, lack of maintenance, improper maintenance, impact, misuse, negligence, collision, delay in repair, improper hoisting or cradling of the boat. - 8.
+Any and all consequential damages including, but not limited to, costs incurred for haul-out, launching, towing and storage charges, telephone or rental charges of any type, inconveniences, loss of use, or loss of time or income. - 9.
 Equipment installed by anyone other than authorized factory personnel at the Company's production facility.
-Equipment replaced at an Authorized Moomba Facility pursuant to this warranty agreement remains under warranty until the expiration of the Limited Warranty period. - Any boat which is: (a) used for rental or other commercial, military or industrial purposes; (b) used in boat racing, demonstrations, ski school, or similar events; (c) altered, modified, repaired or replaced so as to increase the cubic inch capacity or horsepower output of the engine and boat as originally manufactured; (d) not properly stored or maintained. - 11.
-Speeds, fuel consumption and other performance characteristics because they are estimated and may vary. - 12.
+Equipment replaced at an Authorized Moomba Facility pursuant to this warranty agreement remains under warranty until the expiration of the Limited Warranty period. - 10.
+Any boat which is: (a) used for rental or other commercial, military or industrial purposes; (b) used in boat racing, demonstrations, ski school, or similar events; (c) altered, modified, repaired or replaced so as to increase the cubic inch capacity or horsepower output of the engine and boat as originally manufactured; (d) not properly stored or maintained. - 11.Speeds, fuel consumption and other performance characteristics because they are estimated and may vary. - 12.
 Damage to or defects in paints, varnishes, gelcoat surfaces and colors, finish distortions, chrome plated or anodized finishes, floor covers and any other surface coatings. - 13.
 Gelcoat discoloration, blisters or bubbles, including, but not limited, to those which may result from a boat being left in the water for long periods of time. - 14.
 Upholstery cracks, mildew, stains or tears resulting from owner use, lack of maintenance, improper maintenance, impact, misuse, negligence, delay in repair, use of improper cleaners or conditioners. - 15.
-Skier's Choice reserves the right to improve its products through changes in design or material without being obligated to incorporate such changes in products of prior manufacture.
+Gelcoat limited warranty is not transferable to second owner and its duration is limited to one (1) year from the original purchase date. - 16.Skier's Choice reserves the right to improve its products through changes in design or material without being obligated to incorporate such changes in products of prior manufacture.